jakobzhao/geog371/resources/gearup.md

 The Google Chrome Web browser is based on the open source Chromium project.
 Google released Chrome in 2008 and issues several updates a year.
 It is available for Windows, Mac OS X, Linux, Android and iOS operating systems.
 The Google Chrome browser takes a sandboxing-based approach to Web security.
 Each open website runs as its own process, which helps prevent malicious code on one page from affecting others (or the computer operating system at large).
 The browser also supports Web standards such as HTML5 and cascading style sheets (CSS).

 Google CEO Eric Schmidt opposed the development of an independent web browser for six years.
 He stated that "at the time, Google was a small company," and he did not want to go through "bruising browser wars."
-After co-founders Sergey Brin and Larry Page hired several Mozilla Firefox developers and built a demonstration of Chrome, Schmidt admitted that "It was so good that it essentially forced me to change my mind."[25]
+After co-founders Sergey Brin and Larry Page hired several Mozilla Firefox developers and built a demonstration of Chrome, Schmidt admitted that "It was so good that it essentially forced me to change my mind."
 In September 2004, rumors of Google building a web browser first appeared.
 Online journals and U.S. newspapers stated at the time that Google was hiring former Microsoft web developers among others.
 It also came shortly after the final 1.0 release of Mozilla Firefox, which was surging in popularity and taking market share from Internet Explorer, which was suffering from major security problems.

 Google based the look of Chrome OS, its operating system for Web-based applications, on the Chrome Web browser.
 Chrome was the first major Web browser to combine the search box and the address bar, a feature that most competitors have since adopted.
 It also allows users to sign in with their Google accounts, which enables them to sync bookmarks and open Web pages across multiple devices.
 In 2010, Google launched the Chrome Web Store, an online marketplace where users can buy and install Web-based applications to run inside the browser.
 These apps are available as either browser extensions or links to websites.